 Our curriculum is designed to provide you with the knowledge you need to understand the institutions of the criminal justice process — police, courts, corrections — and the administration of justice.
 You will acquire an understanding of the various components of the formal criminal justice process, endemic and emerging issues in criminal justice, and many of the incongruities in the justice system.
-Additionally, you will be taught how to critically assess some of the major controversial issues in policing, courts, corrections, and administration.
+Additionally, you will be taught how to assess some of the major controversial issues in policing, courts, corrections, and administration with a critical eye.

 You will study criminology, victimology, political policy analysis, research methods, and other sociological tools used to measure and understand the etiology of crime, societies’ response to crime, and policy issues in the administration of justice.
 This curriculum will lead you to reevaluate your views of justice, the criminal justice system, and society in general.